 Windows has a secret feature called Battery Report that can help.
-It’s what we use while testing notebook endurance at PCWorld.
+It’s what we use while testing notebook endurance at PCWorld—and it’s how you can tell if your laptop’s battery life is dropping faster than you think.
 Here’s how to access Battery Report and understand what it reveals you about your laptop.

 How to create a Battery Report